kvikee

 How Star Fox icon split critics and surprised Miyamoto.
 The story behind the 37 Metascore film.

 On cinema screens, it lies dead.
 Not the hero, but the score.
 A 37 Metascore is a near-obituary for a film from a franchise that has sold hundreds of millions of games.
 The Super Mario Galaxy Movie is currently Nintendo's worst-reviewed film adaptation.
 Its grave was dug by critics at GameSpot, calling it "a triumph or a trainwreck, depending on who you ask".
 But where is that divide?
-The answer lies in one, small bird from the Lylat system.
+The answer lies in one, small pilot from the Lylat system.

 "I felt that I wanted to see that...
 I thought there would be significant resistance, but a lot of people saw a lot of potential with it."— Shigeru Miyamoto